Quick read in Bold;

 There are two, thick fuel pipes — one comes quite long way, through the fuel filter, before finding inlet in to the pump (do not bother), another pipe (outlet), is very visible and connected straight-forward to the pump and sends back fuel overflow to main deposit;

-You will have to cut inlet pipe (VO1, and T-junction at the point red/green arrows are met) before the filter and cut (either disconnect) outlet pipe closest to the pump and put T-connectors through which diesel from little tank will come.
+You will have to cut inlet pipe (VO1, and T-junction at the point red/blue arrows are met) before the filter and cut (either disconnect) outlet pipe closest to the pump and put T-connectors through which diesel from little tank will come.
 Two valves to cut oil-circuit (green; one valve [yellow square] is hidden under the panel, not visible on the pic) and two valves to cut diesel-circuit (blue).
 Position of valves is not so important, as once they are closed, diesel and oil won’t mix.

 Valves normally are closed.
 To open valves, you have to feed the power in to them.
 Find the positive (+) current connection in the car’s wiring (while key is switched on) and bring it through the ON-ON switch in to one (VD1-2) and another (VO1-2) sets of valves;